kpitla38/dudejs/README.md

 Yet another framework to create API driven restful apps using NodeJS backend and AngularJS frontend

+*Notice:* DudeJS is still under development.
+Feel free to fork the repository and experiment.

 ##License

 The MIT License (MIT)